S1700/Digispark_scripts/SAM & SYSTEM/README.txt

-Takes the SAM and system keys from the redgistery
+Takes the SAM and system keys from the registry